protojour/authly/README.md

 ## Feature roadmap

-Authly is beta software, currently with a minimal feature set, but several high-level features are planned:
+Authly is pre-alpha software, currently with a minimal feature set, but several high-level features are planned:

 - [x] Attribute-based data model
 - [x] Policy DSL